bridgetownrb/bridgetown/bridgetown-website/src/_docs/plugins.md

 }
 ```

-Note that you will need to restart your server to pick up changes you make
+You may need to restart your server at times to pick up changes you make
-to your gem (unfortunately hot-reload doesn't work with gem-based plugins).
+to your gem (unfortunately hot-reload doesn't always work with gem-based plugins).

 Finally, you should try writing some [RSpec tests](https://relishapp.com/rspec)
 in the `spec` folder of your gem.
 These tests could ensure your tags, filters,